thycotic/rabbitmq-helper/docs/usecases/federation/README.md

 ## Federation workflow

 When RabbitMq is installed on a virtual/physical machine, it is already in a cluster of one node.
-Federation enables clustered and non-clustered not off-load work to each other.
+Federation enables clustered and non-clustered nodes to off-load work to each other.
 To federate to a remote node, we simply need to install RabbitMq on a different virtual/physical machine and then establish an upstream to another node/cluster.

 The basic premise of federation is that the downstream server connects to the upstream just like a consumer would.
 This means that same port clients use to connect to the node/cluster is the same the port the downstream will use.